WestlyEdge/terraform-ecs-ha-cluster-1/README.md

 - If you need ssh access to the ecs instances, you will need the ssh private key file, you'll find it in the *"mb-key-pairs"* s3 bucket, keeping this bucket up to date is a manual act
 - naming convention for the ssh private key file is... *"{environment}-{ecs-cluster-name}-kp.pem"* = *"sandbox-ecs-ha-cluster-1-kp.pem"*

+## ECS Logs

+- All ECS instance logs are shipped out to a CloudWatch log group
+- ECS service specific logs (such as Consul and Vault) are shipped out to a CloudWatch log group